firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 artist-bio: |
   Michelle Wong is a comic artist from Hong Kong.
 She likes horror, video games and good food.
 Her clients include: IDW, Action Lab, BOOM!
 Studios.
 proofread: true
+contentnote: This story engages with themes of sexual assault and depicts an attempt.
 ---

 "Sandra," my house told me, as our subdivision's street lights blinked on, "you have a message I am unable to read aloud."